cobaltt7/strife.js/README.md

 });
 ```

 You can specify `SelectMenuType | SelectMenuType[]`.
-Note that this does not allow you to define multiple callback for the same ID but different types.
+Note that this does not allow you to define multiple callbacks for the same ID but for different types.
 If a non-matching type is encountered, nothing will happen and you are expected to handle the interaction yourself.

 ## Style Guide

-None of the following are requirements other than those using the word "must", however they are all _strongly_ encoraged.
+None of the following are requirements other than those using the word "must", however, they are all _strongly_ encouraged.
 An ESLint plugin to enforce this style guide may be created in the future.

-It is reccomended to call your [`modulesDirectory`](#modulesdirectory) `modules`.
+It is recommended to call your [`modulesDirectory`](#modulesdirectory) `modules`.
 Each file or folder in `modulesDirectory` should be a different feature of your bot.

-It is discoraged to import one module from another.
+It is discouraged to import one module from another.
 Each module should work independently.

 ### File Modules

-JavaScript files that lie directly inside `modulesDirectory` should be short - a couple hundred lines at most.
+JavaScript files that lie directly inside `modulesDirectory` should be short - a few hundred lines at most.
 If they are any longer, make them [directory modules](#directory-modules) instead.

 ### Directory Modules

 Subdirectories of `modulesDirectory` _must_ have an `index.js` file.
 This file should contain all the definitions for the module.
 In other words, `defineChatCommand`, `defineEvent`, etc. should only be used in the `index.js` of directory modules.
 If any callback is more than a few dozen lines long, it should instead be imported from another file in the same directory.
-If multiple files use the same values, constants for example, they should go in `misc.js` in that directory.
+If multiple files use the same values, i.e. constants, they should go into `misc.js` in that directory.

 ## Imports